Today I'm announcing the United States is targeting the main artery of Russia's economy.

 But that's what I would do.

-And within 18 to uh 20 months, they're down to 200 barrels a day.
+And within 18 to 20 months, they're down to 200 barrels a day.

-So if you're not hopping and going from one well to the next well, and you've got to keep up, your production goes down.
+So if you're not hopping and going from one well to the next well and you've got to keep up, your production goes down.

 You cannot live on production.

-Whenever you know a lot about this industry, then you know that there are certain areas that that experts can immediately identify as having high concentrations of energy, correct?
+Then you know that there are certain areas that that experts can immediately identify as having high concentrations of energy, correct?

 That's right.